Raanjhanaa: Plot

-Kundan, the son of a Tamil Brahmin family in Varanasi, falls in love with Zoya, a Muslim girl, and tries hard to woo her without success.
+Kundan, the son of a Tamil Brahmin family in Varanasi, falls in love with Zoya, a Muslim girl, and tries hard to woo her.
 Due to his antics, Zoya's parents suspect that she likes a Hindu boy and send her away to Aligarh.
-In her absence, Kundan gets involved with her family to be on their good side.
+In her absence, Kundan gets involved with and endears himself to her family.
 Zoya eventually goes to JNU in Delhi and falls for student leader Akram Zaidi.

 Eight years later, Zoya returns home, reuniting with Kundan who asks her to marry him.
-She rejects him again because of religious and class differences, and reveals her relationship with Akram.
-Kundan is furious but reluctantly agrees to help convince her parents to let her marry Akram.
+She rejects him again and reveals her relationship with Akram.
+Kundan is furious but agrees to help convince her parents to let her marry Akram.
 He promises Zoya that he too will marry someone else and forget about her.
 He then goes to his childhood friend Bindiya, who’s been in love with him for years, and wedding preparations begin.

 On Zoya's wedding day, Kundan finds out that Akram is actually Jasjeet, a Sikh man lying about his identity.
 Enraged, he reveals this to Zoya’s family.
-In the fallout, Jasjeet is brutally beaten up and Zoya attempts suicide.
+In the fallout, Jasjeet is brutally beaten up, causing Zoya to attempt suicide.
 While tending to them, Kundan misses his own wedding to Bindiya, and his family disowns him.
 Trying to redeem himself, he takes Zoya to Jasjeet's home.
 Upon their arrival, they discover that Jasjeet eventually died from his wounds, and Kundan runs away, overwhelmed with guilt.

 Now homeless, Kundan wanders without purpose until he encounters a stranger, who advises him to do the right thing.
 Determined, he looks for Zoya and finds her back at her university, spearheading Jasjeet's political party.
 Hoping to atone for his actions and win her back, Kundan joins the party, helping the members with tough issues, and rises up the ranks to become their candidate.
-Zoya refuses to forgive him, resenting him for taking Jasjeet's place, and secretly plots with the Chief Minister to have him assassinated.
+Zoya however refuses to forgive him, resenting him for taking Jasjeet's place, and secretly plots with the Chief Minister to have him assassinated.

 While delivering a speech at a party event, Kundan is shot in the assassination attempt.
 Stricken by conscience, Zoya confesses to her involvement in the plot during a press conference with the Chief Minister, and later finds out that Kundan was aware of it yet still went to the event.
 Shocked, she rushes to the hospital to be with him.
 In his dying moments, Kundan muses about being reborn in Varanasi and falling in love with Zoya again.